rbckmlkrck/ulibrary-frontend/README.md

     ```bash
     npm install
     ```
+    **Styling Note:** This project uses Tailwind CSS and the daisyUI plugin.
+The configuration for both, including themes, can be found in `tailwind.config.js`.

 4.  **Run the development server:**
     This command starts the Vite development server, which features Hot Module Replacement (HMR) for a fast development experience.
 It will proxy API requests to the backend as configured in `vite.config.ts`.